stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 liftA3' fun fa fb fc = fun <$> fa <*> fb <*> fc
 ```

+So, interface `Applicative` allows us to lift values (and functions!)
+into computational contexts and apply them to values in the same
+contexts.
+Before we will see an extended example why this is
+useful, I'll quickly introduce some syntactic sugar for working
+with applicative functors.

 ### Idiom Brackets

 The programming style used for implementing `liftA2'` and `liftA3'`
 is also referred to as *applicative style* and is used a lot
-in Haskell for processing several effectful computations
+in Haskell for combining several effectful computations
 with a single pure function.

-In Idris, there is an alternative to using such chains of
+In Idris, there is an alternative to using such of
 operator applications: Idiom brackets.
 Here's another
 reimplementation of `liftA2` and `liftA3`: